OF THE UNITED STATES ARMY FIELD BAND

 Sergeant First Class Todd Stubbs served with the 62nd Army Band at Ft.
 Huachuca and the USAREUR Band and Chorus in Heidelberg, Germany.
 He earned a Master of Business Administration degree from the University of Phoenix, a Bachelor of Music Performance degree from SUNY Potsdam, and also studied at McGill University in Montreal and Duquesne University in Pittsburgh.
 SFC Stubbs joined The U.S. Army Field Band as a Tour Coordinator in 2013.

 Staff Sergeant Clay Parler

 Staff Sergeant Clay Parler was born in Charlotte, North Carolina, and joined the Army as a trumpet player in 2014.
 Before joining The U.S. Army Field Band as a Tour Coordinator in 2020, SSG Parler served in the 98th Army Band at Fort Rucker, Alabama, the TRADOC Band at Fort Eustis, Virginia, and the 282nd Army Band at Fort Jackson, South Carolina.
-In 2016, SSG Parler was recognized as the Soldier of the Year at the U.S. Army Aviation Center of Excellence in Fort Rucker.
-Prior to enlisting, SSG Parler earned a B.M. in Music Education from East Carolina University and a M.M. in Trumpet Performance from the University of Louisville.
+In 2016, SSG Parler was recognized as the Soldier of the Year at the U.S. Army Aviation Center of Excellence in Fort Rucker, Alabama.
+Prior to enlistment, SSG Parler earned a Master of Music degree from the University of Louisville and a Bachelor of Music degree from East Carolina University.